Hadi77KSA/T5-Any-Player-EE-Scripts/README.md

 ## Features
 ### Ascension
 #### Space Monkeys Round Buttons
-Requires only as many buttons as there are players instead of all.
+Requires all 4 buttons to be pressed within 100 seconds in the case of less than 4 players.

 #### Lunar Lander Letters
 On solo, does not require the player to be riding the lander to be able to collect the letters.